tzzzzh49-cell/infra-dev-cyber-ai-learning-lab/docs/architecture.en.md

 `restart: unless-stopped` models a VPS-friendly runtime: the service comes back after a Docker restart, while explicit operator shutdown remains respected.

-Application logs go to stdout/stderr.
-On a VPS, Docker logging, a sidecar or an external agent should collect them without keeping sensitive local log files in the repository.
+Application logs go to stdout/stderr and, when `APP_LOG_FILE` is writable, to a rotating file such as `outputs/logs/app.log`.
+Generated log files stay outside Git.

 ## Prepared Persistence